ST Edge AI Core - Command-line Interface

 Additional “Generated C-graph summary” section is included in the

-report (also displayed with '-v 2'
+report (also displayed with '-v 2' argument).
+It

 summarizes the main computational and associated elements